 POP 502 - Research Methods in Demography

 There are several OPR projects and center affiliates that undergraduates can look into for research projects.
 There are also research opportunities with specific faculty.
 Undergraduate students are welcome to attend the weekly Notestein Seminars to learn about population research.

 Undergraduates can also do their Junior Papers and Senior Theses on a population-related issue.
 There might even be a chance to attend or present at the Population Association of America conference.

-You are also welcome to attend research and coding workshops hosted by OPR, including the Fragile Families Summer Data Workshop.
+You are also welcome to attend research and coding workshops hosted by OPR, including the The Future of Families and Child Wellbeing Summer Data Workshop.

 Consider Graduate Programs in Population Studies and Demography